 The current political situation of Sikkim is unique with majority opposition MLAs joining the ruling party of the centre and not the state.
 This denotes the tremendous shift in the balance of power where BJP led by Prime Minister, Narendra Modi and Amit Shah has considerably weakened not just regional parties but also the national opposition, the Congress.

 Affairs of Sikkim may be distant for the centre, but Delhi looms large here with successive state governments aligning themselves with the party in power at the centre.
 SDF led government never faced an opposition which is a national party with a relatively higher number in assembly.
-The present SKM dispensation however faces a tough challenge with the ruling party in centre as the main opposition in Sikkim.
-There has been many voices emanating from both SKM and BJP on the nature of its alliance with each other.
+The present SKM dispensation, however, faces a tough challenge with the ruling party in centre as the main opposition in Sikkim.
+There have been many voices emanating from both SKM and BJP on the nature of its alliance with each other.